 Take out the bobbin from the metal pin then insert the bobbin in the slot below the needle setup.

-The thread spool will be on the top, take the loose end of thread pull it through the thread path till the take up lever.
+The thread spool will be on the top, take the loose end of the thread to pull it through the thread path till the take-up lever.
 Check the printed numbers and arrow direction to thread the sewing machine.

 The usual pattern is first towards left then down then up again down, put in the hook through the needle.
 There is another way which you may follow using the manual.

-Now take the both threads out, one which you pulled from bottom and the other one you did from top of machine.
-The threads will be in left side.
+Now take both threads out, one which you pulled from the bottom and the other one you did from the top of the machine.
+The threads will be on the left side.
 To check if the thread is good to go, try to rotate the wheel towards you.
-This motion will let bobbin thread loop over the needle thread.
+This motion will let the bobbin thread loop over the needle thread.

-Check the right side or back side of machine to find the power switch.
-Some machines don’t need power supply to start.
-They have in built mechanism which is quite easy to handle.
-Connect the pedal with machine and keep your feet comfortably over it.
+Check the right side or backside of the machine to find the power switch.
+Some machines don’t need a power supply to start.
+They have a built-in mechanism that is quite easy to handle.
+Connect the pedal with the machine and keep your feet comfortable over it.